sgovil5/sgovil5.github.io/posts/Koopman-Blog.md

 1. Long-term future state prediction
 2. Control through feedback
 3. Interpretability of a system's behavior
-Modern systems have 2 main challenges: (1) Nonlinearity—well-developed tools for linear dynamic analysis can't be used.
-(2) Unknown dynamics—the lack of governing equations for realistic systems means all models are merely approximations.
+Modern systems have 2 main challenges: (i) Nonlinearity—well-developed tools for linear dynamic analysis can't be used. (ii) Unknown dynamics—the lack of governing equations for realistic systems means all models are merely approximations.

 Koopman operators promise to take nonlinear dynamics and move them to a space where linear techniques can be used.
 Why linear?